Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/world.rst

    producing less noise in the render.
 It is almost always a good idea to enable this when using an image texture to light the scene, otherwise noise can take a very long time to converge.

-   Below is a comparison between *Multiple Importance Sample* off and on - both images rendered for 25 seconds (Off: 1500 samples, On: 1000 samples)
+   Below is a comparison between *Multiple Importance Sample* off and on.
+   Both images are rendered for 25 seconds (Off: 1500 samples, On: 1000 samples).

    .. list-table::